Gilbert-B/Machine-Learning-API-using-FastAPI/README.md

 - Apply the necessary processing;
 - Submit the processed data to the ML model to make the predictions;
 - Process the predictions obtained and return them as the API's response ot the input request.

+## Importance of Project
+The dataset used contains a list of patients in a hospital and their attributes and whether the patient is positive for Sepssis or not.

+Sepsis is a severe and potentially life-threatening condition that occurs when the body's response to an infection triggers widespread inflammation.
+It is often referred to as blood poisoning.

+Sepsis can develop when the immune system releases chemicals into the bloodstream to combat an infection but instead causes widespread inflammation throughout the body.
+The aim of this project is to explore the various factors that can cause sepsis in order to predict the occurence of sepsis.

+Predicting sepsis is important because early recognition and intervention can significantly improve patient outcomes.
+Sepsis can progress rapidly and become life-threatening within a short period.
+By identifying patients who are at risk of developing sepsis, healthcare providers can initiate timely treatment and interventions to prevent the condition from worsening.

 # Dataset Description -